AfrazAsher/Simple-Quiz-in-Java/README.md

 # Simple-Quiz-in-Java
-It's just a simple console based quiz(Music Theory Quiz) made in java When you Run the "main.java" file
+It's just a simple console based quiz(Music Theory Quiz) made in java.
-The program will run and open's up a menu
+When you Run the "main.java" file.
+The program will run and open's up a menu.
-There will be four option's in the menu:
+There will be four option's in this menu:
 1- Signup
 2- login
 3- Score